ggc-itec/itec3870_social/raquel_lawrence.md

 # Favorite Quote
-> "No one can make you feel inferiro without your consent"
+> "No one can make you feel inferior without your consent"
 > - By: Eleanor Roosevelt

 #Favorite Meme